 An elegant dining experience, offering fine food in a truly unique setting, Nautilus specialises in Modern Australian Cuisine with Asian and European influences.

 The menu focuses on fresh, locally sourced produce, sensational flavours and perfectly paired wines to match.
-Select from the a la carte menu or indulge in the full taste experience with a Nautilus degustation.
+Curated by our Executive Chef, the ever-changing Nautilus degustation menu is an exploration of tastes, textures and techniques.

 From the oasis-like setting through to the friendly and attentive staff, and stars shining overhead, the relaxed dining atmosphere embodies a special ‘Nautilus feeling’ that is in total harmony with diners’ tropical holiday mode.